nelson-wpwang/accessors/runtimes/README.md

     Options are optional, and the `options` argument can be omitted entirely if not used.

+- `<void> createPortBundle(<string> name, <array> port_names)`: Group two or more ports together into a conceptual group.
+This is useful for ports where setting only one (or reading only one) doesn't make much sense, that is, they only have meaning in a group.
+Creating a port bundle allows the accessor to define handler functions that will only execute when there is data ready for all of the ports in the bundle.

 - `<void> provideInterface(<string> path)`: Specify that this accessor implements a particular interface.

 - `<accessor> loadDependency(<string> path, <object> parameters)`: Loads a new accessor as a dependency.
 Dependencies are guaranteed to exist at runtime.
    - Dependencies are lazily init-ed, meaning that the dependency's `init` method is not called until the first time the dependency is accessed.
    - You may call a dependency's `init` method directly to force immediate